La Citadelle - Musée d'histoire maritime

 The Citadel of Saint-Tropez

-Dating from the 17th century, bought by the commune in 1993, this listed monument is one of the most visited historical and cultural places in the Var.
+Dating back to the 17th century, purchased by the commune in 1993, this listed monument is one of the most visited historical and cultural sites in the Var.

-This monument is composed of a hexagonal keep, an entrance with adjoining curtain wall and bastions.
-To the keep, built between 1602 and 1608, on the plans of the military engineer Raymond de Bonnefons, were added a few years later, a large bastioned enclosure and a system of moats and counterscarps.
-The Citadel is one of the most important defence elements between Antibes and Toulon, and is one of the only monuments of this size on the Provencal coast.
-At the foot of the ramparts, there is a superb panorama over the bay of Saint-Tropez.
+The monument comprises a hexagonal keep, an entrance with adjoining curtain wall and bastions.
+The keep, built between 1602 and 1608 to plans by military engineer Raymond de Bonnefons, was joined a few years later by a large bastioned enclosure and a system of moats and counterscarps.
+As the most important defensive element between Antibes and Toulon, the Citadelle is one of the few monuments of this scale on the Provencal coast.
+At the foot of the ramparts, there's a superb panoramic view over the Bay of Saint-Tropez.

-In the heart of the dungeon is the modern and lively museum of maritime history.
-It allows the visitor to discover the daily life of men and women who shaped the Saint-Tropez of today over the centuries, and to meet famous Tropezian sailors, such as the Bailli de Suffren, General Allard or Hippolyte Bouchard, who distinguished themselves on the seas of the world.
+At the heart of the keep is the modern, lively maritime history museum.
+Here, visitors can learn about the daily lives of the men and women who have shaped the Saint-Tropez of today over the centuries, and meet famous Tropez sailors such as Bailli de Suffren, General Allard and Hippolyte Bouchard, who have distinguished themselves on the world's seas.

 Disabled parking